Paultree/personal-website-react/README.md

 - Swap out the projects.
   - Need to add 1 that displays Java proficiency.
   - Need to add the e-commerce website to demonstrate skills with firebase/firestore + React.
+- Add a name tag at top left - left of navbar.

 # Further reading